 $731,079,637

-It tracks the exhilarating journey of a team of explorers that travels through a wormhole in space in an attempt to secure humanity's survival.
+The film follows a daring team of explorers who venture through a wormhole in space, risking everything in their mission to secure humanity’s future.

 AdventureComedyDrama